amyinorbit/CompilerKit/docs/parser.md

 Parser::addError(const Error& error)
 ```

-Logs one compilation error.
-Errors can be logged from anywhere, and are not necessarily syntax
+Emits a compilation error.
+Errors can be emitted from anywhere, and are not necessarily syntax
 errors.
 For instances of `Parser`, the error will be thrown after it has been logged.

-### Parameters
+#### Parameters

 - `error`: a new error to log.